Xilinx/kria-dfx-hw/k26_testcases/Standalone/README.md

 source testFFT.tcl
 ```

-Output seen on uart terminal-
+Last prints on uart terminal will match the following-

 ```
 comparing slot 0 output with reference ...